Khurrm/MDM-Learnings/docs/Android_MDM/General/AndroidEnterprise/AndroidZeroTouch.md

 # Android Zero Touch
 This function is used to enlist devices within the company ecosystem as company owned devices.
 Resellers can add devices in the Android Zero Touch Portal and they can be assigned to the company owned inventory.
-#What type of devices support Zero Touch
+## What type of devices support Zero Touch
-Ideally all the devices that are displayed at <a href="https://androidenterprisepartners.withgoogle.com/devices/?_ga=2.73242067.1550745467.1634502848-1534410955.1633339329">Android Enterprise Recommened </a> support Zero Touch functionality.
-It is recommened that you stick with this recommended list but you can add other non-recommended devices as well.</br>
+ Ideally all the devices that are displayed at <a href="https://androidenterprisepartners.withgoogle.com/devices/?_ga=2.73242067.1550745467.1634502848-1534410955.1633339329">Android Enterprise Recommended </a> support Zero Touch functionality.
+It is recommended that you stick with this recommended list but you can add other non-recommended devices as well.</br>
-<b>The official link is <a hreft "https://support.google.com/work/android/answer/7514005?hl=en>here </a>to get an overview of Zero touch</b>
+<b>The official link is <a href "https://support.google.com/work/android/answer/7514005?hl=en>here </a>to get an overview of Zero touch</b>

 ## Access to Zero Touch Portal
 You can ask the registered resellers to give you access to the Zero touch portal and add the devices on your behalf.
 All official zero touch resellers are mentioned <a href="https://androidenterprisepartners.withgoogle.com/resellers/" >here </a>.